SURYA-SEKHAR-DARIPA/electronic-watch-epam-java/README.md

 For the given value of seconds since midnight, return the electronic watch screen output.

 Input value is given via `System.in`.
-Output value mut be printed to `System.out`
+Output value must be printed to `System.out`

 It is guaranteed, that input number is non-negative.